 KAY (KAYLEIGH) is a Shark and marine conservationist and advocate with One Ocean Diving, Water Inspired Conservation Group, and Keiko Conservation.
 She is a PADI Divemaster, Shark safety diver, EFR Instructor, Apnea Total Certified Freediver and a Representative in One Ocean Diving Keiki Outreach Program.
 Kay studied Tourism and Hospitality at Temple University and completed the Marine Option Program at Windward Community College.
 She has also completed a shark specialty course with Queensland University and Cornell University.
 Kay is interested in combining ecotourism practices as it relates to marine life as well as using media outlets to inspire protection for our oceans.

 and on the CONSERVATION GROUP(s): @WaterInspired

 SEA TURTLE BIOLOGIST, ENVIRONMENTALIST

 ALEXIS is a sea turtle and marine conservationist.
-She studied Environmental Studies at UC Santa Cruz and is currently working on a graduate certificate in Ocean Policy at the University of Hawaii at Manoa.
-Alexis is a PADI Divemaster candidate and is currently working on launching our Honu Program early next year!
+She studied Environmental Studies at UC Santa Cruz and has completed a graduate certificate in Ocean Policy at the University of Hawaii at Manoa.
+Alexis is a PADI Divemaster and biologist for our Honu Program Little Ocean Tours!
 She has experience conducting research on small-scale fisheries in the Philippines and locally here in Hawaii and has worked with Hawksbill sea turtles on the Big Island.
 She is also an educator with Sustainable Coastlines Hawaii and a strong proponent of "reusable items."
 Her goal is to spread awareness about plastic pollution and its immediate threats to the health and survival of marine life, including sea turtles!

 Check her out on INSTAGRAM: @ALEXISARAW